 REGULATED INVESTMENT COMPANIES.
-This section summarizes some of the main U.S. federal income tax consequences of owning units of your trust if your trust intends to qualify as a "regulated investment company" under federal tax laws.
+This section summarizes some of the main U.S. federal income tax consequences of owning units of your trust if your trust qualifies as a "regulated investment company" under federal tax laws.
 The tax structure of your trust is set forth under "Essential Information - Tax Structure" for your trust in this prospectus.